ransome1/sleek/README.md

 ![Alt text](assets/screenshots/main_filter_dark.png?raw=true "Screenshot of sleek in dark mode")

 ### Get it from Snap Store
-You can install sleek from Canonicals Snap Store using: `sudo snap install --beta sleek`
+You can install sleek from Canonicals Snap Store using: `sudo snap install sleek`

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/sleek)